top of page

 When it comes to connection, it is coupledom that maintains social and cultural primacy.
 So where does that leave being single?

 This is a topic that continues to resonates with me.
 Over the years, I have experienced long periods of being by myself and I am curious about that.
 I’ve rallied against it, got political about it, accepted it, enjoyed it, and felt sad about it, often at the same time.
-The W. H. Auden quote, 'to be free is often to be lonely' resonates strongly with me.
-The relationship with self and other is one of the main reasons I became a psychotherapist.
+The W. H. Auden quote, 'to be free is often to be lonely' resonates with me.
+The relationship with self - and other - is one of the main reasons I became a psychotherapist.

 After years of exploring this topic, the one thing I have come to appreciate is that 'singledom' needs to be acknowledged as a state of being which is equal to coupledom.